Cost of Goods Sold vs. Operating Expenses: Key Differences

 - Research & Development (R&D)

-The takeaway here is that OpEx is far more than just “keeping the lights on,” contrary to a common misconception.
+The takeaway here is that operating expenses are far more than just “keeping the lights on”.

 Both COGS and OpEx appear on the income statement, but the cash impact of CapEx does not.